simo-pagliu/Magistrale/Project Managment/Notes.md

 PIUTTOSTO CORTO DA FARE: Dire solo quello che abbiamo fatto chissene fotte della teoria.
 ## Executive Summary

-This report presents the comprehensive planning and management of an industrial project developed in the context of the “Industrial Project Management A” course.
-The project was executed using traditional (waterfall) project management methodologies, with the goal of delivering a detailed and integrated plan that covers all phases from engineering design to final testing.
+This report presents the comprehensive planning and management of an industrial project, developed in the context of the “Industrial Project Management A” course.
+The project was executed using traditional (Waterfall) project management methodologies, with the goal of delivering a detailed and integrated plan that covers all phases from engineering design to final testing.

-The work encompasses a structured breakdown of the project through Work Breakdown Structure (WBS).
-Activities were defined with explicit precedence relationships in the Network diagram, enabling the construction of a coherent Gantt chart used to identify the critical path and project float.
+The work includes a structured breakdown of the project through Work Breakdown Structure (WBS).
+Activities were defined with explicit precedence relationships, enabling the development of a coherent time management analysis.

 A full resource and cost breakdown analysis was conducted using real-world assumptions and project constraints.
-The CBS and associated charts such as the resource usage profile and S-curve allowed for evaluating cumulative effort, financial exposure, and potential optimization strategies.
-Furthermore, the project included the definition of a cash flow plan, identifying funding needs and timing of expenses, which proved critical in assessing the sustainability of early-start vs. late-start approaches.
+The cost estimation allowed for evaluating cumulative effort, financial exposure, and potential optimization strategies.
+Furthermore, the project included the definition of a cash flow plan, identifying funding needs and timing of expenses, which proved critical in assessing the sustainability of different organizational approaches.

-The planning also addressed risk management, with a preliminary identification of key risks and mitigation strategies, and outlined a close-out strategy to ensure proper project handover.
-Although the primary structure followed a waterfall approach, agile elements were adopted during the group collaboration phase to iteratively refine the deliverables and adapt to team availability and feedback.
+The planning also addressed risk management, with a preliminary identification of key risks and mitigation strategies, and progress evaluation strategies.
+Although the working framework was based on a Waterfall model, the project itself was intended to be developed using an Agile methodology.
+Consequently, Agile practices were applied during the group collaboration phase.

 ## Project Charter